Skip to navigation Skip to content

 Note: errors may occur due to the FSC and SSC screens not having the same care percentages.
 Immediately escalate any errors to Complex care PSM (CC in Team Leader/Manager) for further investigation

-• Child In Customer Care (CHC) must not be recorded as Left Customer Care (LCC) if continuing to assess the customer as principal carer
+• Child In Customer Care (CHC) must not be recorded as Left Customer Care (LCC) if continuing to assess the party as principal carer

 • create a DOC using Fast Note - select Auto text, use Families > Enquiry > INC review – disputed care